KeplerGO/kepler-3d-printing-model/README.md

 [![Preview](preview/preview-stand.png)](model-files/stand.stl)

 ### Full spacecraft
-In addition to the components, we also provide the full spacecraft as a single model file. **Note however that we have not verified the ability of 3D printers to print the entire spacecraft in one go, and expect that such attempts will require modifications (or glue).** If you decide to have a go at printing the spacecraft in one go, we would love to hear about your experiences.
-The model is called [model-files/full-spacecraft/kepler-spacecraft.stl](model-files/full-spacecraft/kepler-spacecraft.stl).
+In addition to the individual components above, we also provide the full spacecraft as a single model file (albeit excluding the stand).
+This file was modified slightly to alter the tolerances at the joints.
+A dab of regular instant glue may be placed at any major connection point to permanently fuse the plastic.
+The stand file can be printed separately to compliment this model if desired.
+The model file is called [model-files/full-spacecraft/kepler-spacecraft.stl](model-files/full-spacecraft/kepler-spacecraft.stl).
 [![Preview](preview/preview-full-spacecraft.png)](model-files/full-spacecraft/kepler-spacecraft.stl)

 ## Printing tips